Skip to main content

 FRONTING

-2. Student organizations may not act as agents for university departments, off-campus persons or organizations in order to receive discounted student organization rates for use of space.
+2. Student organizations may not act as agents for university departments, off-campus persons or organizations in order to receive discounted student organization rates for use of space and/or equipment.

-3. University departments may not act as agents for off-campus vendors or organizations to receive discounted department rates for use of space.
+3. University departments may not act as agents for off-campus vendors or organizations to receive discounted department rates for use of space and/or equipment.

 4. Student Organizations, University Departments and Non-University clients may not reserve space for individuals or organizations that are not directly involved with the event or the requesting organization.

-5. Any student organization, university department, or non-university client that violates this policy is subject to sanctions, including paying for the space at the highest appropriate rental rate, or having the event cancelled.
+5. Any student organization, university department, or non-university client that violates this policy is subject to sanctions, including paying for the space at the highest appropriate rental rate, or having the reservation cancelled.

 6. Also refer to the Co-Sponsoring section of this policy manual.